 Live a monastic life

 Discover more about Buddhism through immersion.
 Shukubo are Japanese temple stays, allowing you to spend a night or more among Buddhist monks, taking part in the same daily activities and eating the same food they do.
 The most famous spot in Japan to do this is Koyasan in Wakayama Prefecture.
 Many temples in the area offer visitors shukubo, and the experience can be found in other parts of the country too.
 Its popularity with international tourists means many temples offer English information online.

 Few sights inspire images of traditional Japan like that of geisha.
 The white makeup and kimono of these entertainers have been a staple of Japanese life from the 18th century.
 Today, as a means to preserve tradition, geisha can still be found in select parts of the country.
 Many geisha live and train in geisha houses in Kyoto, and you can sometimes spot geisha in the street.
 Alternatively, you can arrange to meet them via various agencies.

 Japan's national sport

-Sumo dates back thousands of years and remains a very popular sport in Japan.
+Sumo dates back more than 1,500 years and remains a very popular sport in Japan.
 What started as a Shinto ritual gradually became a competitive sport, with sumo wrestlers attempting to push each other out of a ring, known as a dohyo.
 Six major tournaments are held annually in various cities across Japan to determine the top competitors in the field.
-Smaller contests are held in almost every region.
+Regional tours are made across the country.